Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Introduction

-Safety and the ability to operate within given constraints of the environment are critical pre-requisites for any algorithm that is applied on a real system.
-This holds true especially in robotics, where systems often face large prior uncertainties~\cite{Schaal2010Learning}.
-Typically, safety guarantees are provided with respect to a potentially uncertain model.
-When accurate models are not available, either conservative parameters with low performance are used, or the parameters are tuned manually on the real system, where the engineer carefully selects parameters that are safe.
-Recently, this manual tuning approach in robotics was automated by using safe Bayesian optimization~\cite{Berkenkamp2016Safe}.
-However, in this work safety was strictly defined in terms of a minimum performance below which the system is not allowed to go, rather than allowing general safety conditions.
-This has limited its applicability to robotics.
+Safety and the ability to operate within constraints imposed by an environment are critical prerequisites for any algorithm that is applied on a real robotic system.
+Especially in robotics, where systems often face large prior uncertainties, failures can cause serious damage to the robot and its environment~\citep{Schaal2010Learning}.
+To avoid unsafe behavior, safety is typically guaranteed with respect to a model of the robot's dynamics and environment.
+When accurate models are not available or when the robotic system contains elements that are difficult to model, such as computer vision components, the parameters of the algorithms are either tuned manually in experiments on the real system or tuned based on massive amounts of experimental data~\citep{Lillicrap2015Continuous}.
+Both methods are time-consuming and potentially safety-critical: the engineer must either carefully select parameters that are safe or collect enough representative data that leads to safe behavior.

-In this paper, we tackle the problem of safe Bayesian optimization under arbitrary constraints by explicitly decoupling the objective to maximize performance from the safety requirements.
-By doing so, we allow for multiple, practically relevant, and intuitive safety constraints.
-We generalize the theoretical framework of~\textsc{SafeOpt} (Safe Optimization) from~\cite{Sui2015Safe} to our setting with multiple constraints.
-We show that the resulting algorithm,~\textsc{SafeOpt-MC}~(for multiple constraints), performs well in practice and provide theoretical guarantees about its performance.
+In this paper, we present a method to automatically optimize parameters of robotics algorithms while respecting safety constraints during the optimization.
+The resulting algorithm can be used to optimize parameters on the real robot without failures, since no unsafe parameters are evaluated during the optimization.
+We expand the theoretical framework of~\textsc{SafeOpt} (Safe Optimization) by~\cite{Sui2015Safe} to the more general setting with multiple constraints.
+We show that our algorithm,~\textsc{SafeOpt-MC}~(for multiple constraints), enjoys strong theoretical guarantees about safety and performance, and works well in practice.

+\paragraph{Related work} In control theory, guaranteeing safety in the presence of unmodeled dynamics is often interpreted as the problem of ensuring stability of the underlying control law with respect to an uncertain dynamic system model~\citep{Zhou1998Essentials}.
+In this setting, controllers can be gradually improved by estimating the unmodeled dynamics and updating the control law based on this estimate.
+Safety can be guaranteed by ensuring that either the controller is robustly stable for all possible models within the uncertainty specification~\citep{Berkenkamp2015Safe,Berkenkamp2017Safe} or the system never leaves a safe subset of the state space~\citep{Ostafew2016Robust,Aswani2013Provably,Akametalu2014Reachability,Moldovan2012Safe,Turchetta2016Safe}.
+Both methods require a system model and uncertainty specification to be known~\textit{a priori}, which must be accurate enough to guarantee stability.
+In contrast, in our setting we do not assume to have access to a model of the system, but aim to directly optimize the parameters of a control algorithm, without violating safety constraints.